 Instructions

-- To make the shortbread biscuit base mix the caster sugar and butter together into a bowl until creamy, using a spoon, or an electric mixer if you have one
+- To make the shortbread base mix the caster sugar and butter together into a bowl until creamy, ideally using an electric stand mixer with the paddle attachment

 - Add the plain flour and mix in, then mix in the chopped chocolate

-- Tip the mixture into the tin and press it down with your fingers until compact and even
+- Tip the mixture into the tin and press it down with your fingers, or the back of a spoon, until compact and even

 - Bake the shortbread biscuit base for 20-25 minutes, until lightly golden, then leave to cool fully in the tin